-Here, I’m sharing my top tips to create a breezy and bright interior, and to quickly infuse a breath of fresh air into your home.
+Here, I’m sharing my top tips to create a breezy and bright interior perfect for spring.

 1. Decluttering is key